RawAnimal/EncounterBuilder/README.md

 ## Installation

-This project is a static website that is meant to run locally for your own use.
-Simply download or clone the repository and open the `index.html` file in your preferred web browser.
+This project is a website that needs to be hosted on a web server to function correctly.
+You can run it locally by using a lightweight development server such as the Live Server extension in Visual Studio Code.

 ### Clone the Repository